datonex/gitpod-full-template/README.md

 - ### Navigation bar

-- When the logo or 'Zimbabwe' text is clicked, the user is redirected to the home page
+- When the logo or text is clicked, the user is redirected to the home page
 - All links are working and have been tested.
 - navigation bar is aligned vertically and under the logo for screens smaller than 660px
 - The navigation bar stays at the top of the page for screens larger than 660px only